-ASP®2052 is a Tungsten alloyed grade for high performance tooling applications with a need of high hardness and good toughness.
+ASP®2052 is a high Tungsten and Cobalt alloyed grade for high performance tooling applications with a need of high hardness and good toughness.

 - Typical soft annealed hardness is 300 HB. - Cold drawn material is typically 10-40 HB harder.